Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 This table provides a structured overview of the different ratios and types of Rate of Return and their importance for analyzing a company's financial performance.

-Type of Rate of Return Definition Meaning
+Type of profitability Definition Meaning

 Return on sales (ROS) Ratio of profit to sales, also known as profit margin.
 Shows how much profit a company generates from its sales.

-Capital turnover Ratio of sales to total capital employed.
+Capital Turnover Ratio of sales to total capital employed.
 Measures how efficiently a company uses its capital to generate sales.

-Calculation of Rate of Return with Rate of Return Formula
+Calculation of Rate of Return

 Rate of Return is a key indicator for assessing the financial performance of a company.
 There are various formulas for calculating the Rate of Return, each of which sheds light on different aspects of the company's performance.
 The following are the most important formulas for calculating the Rate of Return.